 on graft survival and patient-reported outcomes."

-Before diving into prompting techniques, it is worth explaining a framework that underpins good literature searching: PICO.
+Before getting into prompting techniques, it is worth explaining a framework that underpins good literature searching: PICO.

 PICO is a structure from evidence-based medicine that forces you to be precise about your clinical question before you start searching.
 It stands for: